Vinyl Record Speeds

 The third common format for vinyl records is the 33 1/3.
 After its release in the 1940s, around the same time as the 45, the 33 1/3 quickly became the format of choice for LP (or “long playing,” full album) pressings.
 Since the run time per side for a 12” disc usually comes to around 22 minutes, the 33 1/3 quickly became the ideal choice for classical music and Broadway tunes that the 78 and 45 couldn’t support so readily.
 As the LP became more popular among recording artists, so too did the 33 1/3 format.

-Today, almost all vinyl records that you will encounter in record stores and large commercial retailers are 12” 33 1/3 pressings.
+Today, almost all vinyl records that you will encounter in online record stores, brick and mortar record stores and large commercial retailers are 12” 33 1/3 pressings.
 As the standard for album releases and record companies, the 33 1/3 became ubiquitous after the 1950s, and if you encounter a vinyl turntable that doesn’t have an adjustable speed switch, it’s most likely fixed to this format.

 Others – 16 and 8